How Many Languages Are Spoken in Philippines?

-The country of the Philippines, with a modest population of 85 million, is home to more than 170 languages.
-Not as much as Papua New Guinea that has approximately 820 languages—but still, 170 is a big number.
+The country of Philippines, with a modest population of 85 million, is home to more than 170 languages.
+Not as much as Papua New Guinea which has approximately 820 languages—but still, 170 is a big number.

 A Look at the History:

 One would most likely believe that native settlers in the Philippines brought Filipino with them.
 But stop to think just how many languages are spoken in Philippines—more than 170!

 In total, there are around 120 to 175 languages in the Philippines, depending on how they are classified.
 In the 19th century, the lingua franca was Spanish due to Philippines being under the colonial influence of Spain.
 In fact, Filipinos were forced to use Spanish as the language of communication in government and in schools.
 English replaced Spanish as the official language after the American colonization from 1898 to 1946.

 The post-colonization era is marked by the growing influence of English, which began to be widely used as a means of communication till Philippines gained independence after a few years when Tagalog was declared its official language.
 In 1937, it was decided to choose a national language from among the native languages.
 English and Tagalog—the forerunner of the present “Filipino” language, are the two official languages spoken today.